Romans 10:1

 For I testify to them that a zeal of God they have but not according to knowledge.

-Paraphrase: It breaks my heart to see the zeal of my people.
-They certainly are a very religious people; no question about that.
+Paraphrase: Surely, if righteousness could be gained by law keeping, the Jewish people would have done so.
+Who can match their zeal for their religion?
+They dot every i and cross every t with a sense of urgency that is hard to believe.
 How I wish I could get them to understand that it’s one thing to be religious and quite another to be exercised with true religion.
 It’s not mere religious zeal that pleases God.
 Remember that our Lord taught us that God is a Spirit, and those who worship Him must do so in spirit and in truth.”
 (John 4:24) The Jewish people are so zealous, but the road they are on will not bring them to the place where they want to go.

 Comments: